Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 XPath handles namespaces in XML documents by allowing the namespace prefixes to be declared and used in XPath expressions to identify rudiments and attributes within namespaces directly.
 Namespace prefixes declared in the XML document or XPath expression chart to namespace URIs, ensuring unequivocal identification of the rudiments and attributes indeed in documents with multiple namespaces.
 XPath provides functions like’ namespace- uri()’ and’ original- name()’ to work with namespace- apprehensive knot selection and traversal.

-17. Can XPath be used with JSON data?
-If so, how?
+17. What ways can XPath be utilized with JSON data?

 Ans: